federicoleo/clustering_customer_segmentation/README.md

 # customer_segmentation_Kmeans

-Final project of the programming part of the exam "Programming and Database" part of the Data Science Degree at UniVR.
+Final project of the programming part of the exam "Programming and Database" part of the MSc in Data Science at UniVR.

 The python file “project_fl_marketing.py” can be run with streamlit.